Thinkable-AI/Coding-Challeges/Senior Software Engineer/README.md

 - **Code Quality**: Code should be clean, well-organized, and adhere to best practices.
 - **Git Commit History**: Maintain an orderly commit history.
 - **Documentation**: Provide clear and concise documentation.
-- **Communication**: Effectively communicate throughout the challenge.
 - **AI Integration and Prompt Engineering**: The integration of AI features should be seamless, with well-crafted prompts that demonstrate an understanding of effective prompt engineering and prompting techniques.
-- **Unit Testing**: Implement comprehensive unit tests for backend.
+- **Unit Testing**: Implement comprehensive unit tests for the backend.

 ## Deliverables
 - Complete source code for the frontend and backend, including any configuration files necessary for local setup.